vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 On the scale of things, this was an easy problem to solve.
 Climate change and fossil fuel dependence are much harder, making the ozone comparison a false equivalency.+++(4)+++ Getting energy out of fossil fuels demands the release of CO2.
 We can't "just" switch[^20] to some other liquid fuel that doesn't have this problem, as this book makes clear.

 [^20]: An analogy is if your doctor told you to avoid monosodium-glutimate (MSG) in your food, you'd be able to find substitutes and still do fine.
-If your doctor asked you to avoid carbohydrates, protein, and fat- sort-of like the three fossil fuels that are the staple of our diet-we'd be down to what, exactly?
+If your doctor asked you to avoid carbohydrates, protein, and fatsort-of like the three fossil fuels that are the staple of our diet-we'd be down to what, exactly?
 Progress in eliminating MSG says little about prospects for addressing the much larger problem.

 Problems are not all the same size.
 Switching to alternate refrigerants was painful, but not so much that countries and industries could not absorb the cost.+++(4)+++ Asking to abandon primary energy sources is a much bigger ask.
 Witness the fact that the rate of CO2 emissions grows every year, despite global awareness of the problem.
 </details>